 10. Swap Lasagna Noodles for Eggplant Slices or Zucchini Slices

 If you love a good lasagna you are in luck!
 When sliced thinly lengthwise, both eggplant and zucchini are great low-carb swaps for classic lasagna noodles.
-With just a couple eggplants, you can easily recreate your traditional family recipe with all of rich, hearty and creamy flavours without all of the added carbs, and pack in some extra veggies at the same time.
+With just a couple eggplants, you can easily recreate your traditional family recipe with all of the rich, hearty, and creamy flavors without all of the added carbs, and pack in some extra veggies at the same time.

 11. Swap Pancakes for Almond Flour Pancakes